Qayyūm al-asmā: Structure and content

-The composition consists of 111 Surahs, similar to the number of verses in the Quranic Surat Yusuf.
-At the top of each sura appears the basmalah (in Arabic: البسملة), meaning the Muslim saying, Bismillah al-raḥman al-raḥim ("In the Name of God, the Merciful, the Compassionate"), which appears at the top of every sura in the Quran, with the exception of the ninth surah.
+The composition consists of 111 Surahs, the same as the number of verses in the Quranic Surat Yusuf.
+At the top of each sura appears the basmalah, meaning the Muslim invocation Bismillah al-raḥman al-raḥim ("In the Name of God, the Merciful, the Compassionate"), which appears at the top of every surah in the Quran except the ninth.
 The appearance of this formula, unique to the structure of the Quran, adds to the connection that the author sought to create between the existence of al-Asma and the holy book of Islam.
 Additionally, one can discern another Quranic characteristic in al-Asma — at the beginning of the Surahs there appear mysterious separate letters, similar to those in the Quran.

 This composition is different from any regular interpretation of Surat Yusuf: much of the book deals with the religious and messianic doctrines of the Báb, with only a slight connection to the Quranic Surah.
 There are almost no elements in the composition that mention the interpretation of a typical Quran, but it is a kind of new composition that stands by itself.
-In the few times that the Báb writes an interpretation of a particular Quaranic verse, this interpretation is in the form of an allegorical and esoteric interpretation — Tawil (Arabic: تأويل) and not a Tafsir (Arabic: تفسير).
+In the few times that the Báb writes an interpretation of a particular Quaranic verse, this interpretation is in the form of an allegorical and esoteric interpretation — Tawil and not a Tafsir.

-The method of interpretation in the book is allegorical-esoteric and mystical: (Arabic: تأويل) a commentary which is actually a revelation.
+The method of interpretation in the book is allegorical-esoteric and mystical: Tawil a commentary which is actually a revelation.
 In this work, the interpretation of the Quran becomes a divine revelation, and revelation is used as a tool for interpretation.
 The entire composition is inspired by the model of the Quranic style, with a considerable amount of Quranic terminology.
-For example, in Sura 4 verse 13 in the Qayyūm al-asmā, the Báb writes: "We [the Hidden Imam] have brought down this book about our servant and our servant [the ba'b] [by virtue of] a divine permit [in a form that] resembles [the Quran] In the first Surah of the Book, the Hidden Imam says: "We have revealed to you [to the Báb] all that God has revealed to us [the imams]."
+For example, in Surah 4 verse 13 in the Qayyūm al-asmā, the Báb writes: "We [the Hidden Imam] have brought down this book about our servant and our servant [the Báb] [by virtue of] a divine permit [in a form that] resembles [the Quran]."
+In the first Surah of the Book, the Hidden Imam says: "We have revealed to you [the Báb] all that God has revealed to us [the imams]."
 Here the Báb is depicted as a mediator between the Hidden Imam and humanity.

 Along with these 'moderate' statements, one can find in the book 'bold' statements that describe this book as a new revelation from God, that is, as the new Quran.
 These statements bring the status of the Báb closer to that of a prophet.
-Elsewhere in the book one can find verses that proclaim the Báb as a divine manifestation of himself, i.e., as the Manifestation of God on earth: "Indeed I am God, and there is no god but me" (Al-Asmaa, Sura 22, 21).
+Elsewhere in the book one can find verses that proclaim the Báb as a divine manifestation of himself, i.e., as the Manifestation of God on earth: "Indeed I am God, and there is no god but me" (Al-Asma, Surah 22: 21).